claudioAglieriR/MsktHMM/README.md

 * evaluate multivariate skew-t densities,
 * compute the truncated-t expectations needed in the E-step,
-* implement the closed-form M-step of the Sahu–Dey–Branco uMST model.
+* implement the closed-form M-step.

 At runtime, `mskt_hmm.native` tries to load: